HelloChatterbox/dev_documentation/docs/mycroft-technologies/overview.md

 We are working with Mozilla to build [DeepSpeech](https://github.com/mozilla/DeepSpeech).
 A fully open source STT engine, based on Baidu’s Deep Speech architecture and implemented with Google’s [TensorFlow](https://www.tensorflow.org/) framework.

-DeepSpeech is not yet ready for production use and Mycroft currently uses [Google STT](https://cloud.google.com/speech/) as the default STT engine.
+DeepSpeech is not yet ready for production use and Chatterbox currently uses [Google STT](https://cloud.google.com/speech/) as the default STT engine.

-Mycroft also supports other STT engines that can be configured using the [Configuration Manager](../using-mycroft-ai/customizations/config-manager.md):
+Chatterbox also supports other STT engines that can be configured using the [Configuration Manager](../using-chatterbox-ai/customizations/config-manager.md):

 * [IBM Watson Speech to Text](https://www.ibm.com/watson/services/speech-to-text/) \(IBM API key required\)
 * [wit.ai Speech to Text](https://wit.ai/blog/2014/02/12/speech-api) \(wit.ai API key required\)